A tropical fruit that reminds us of the bright sunshine, soft beaches and a lazy afternoon dangling on a hammock with a good book.

 4. Pour the Oolong Tea Mix to the Mangoes

-Then it all comes together by pouring Oolong tea mix gently onto the mangoes, as not to disturb the delicate formation you have constructed earlier.
+Then it all comes together by pouring the healthy Oolong tea mix gently onto the mangoes, as not to disturb the delicate formation you have constructed earlier.

 A drink that looks as good as it tastes.